dheerajsk26/dheerajsk26/README.md

 Right questioning mindset, curious outlook & genuine interest towards data — these are the most crucial qualities of an analyst, and I found that this is exactly where my strengths lie.
 However, over the years, I have developed a passion not only for data but also for creating visually appealing 𝗱𝗮𝘁𝗮 𝘃𝗶𝘇 & 𝘀𝘁𝗼𝗿𝘆𝘁𝗲𝗹𝗹𝗶𝗻𝗴 with data.
 And, I'm an 𝗘𝘅𝗰𝗲𝗹 Enthusiast too ('Cell' promise😅)

-I possess a deep-seated drive for taking charge and constantly develop my 𝗹𝗲𝗮𝗱𝗲𝗿𝘀𝗵𝗶𝗽 abilities.
+I possess a deep-seated drive to take charge and constantly develop my 𝗹𝗲𝗮𝗱𝗲𝗿𝘀𝗵𝗶𝗽 abilities.
 Whether it's organizing a trip with friends, hosting a party, being captain of the school badminton team, serving as a class representative, or leading a team at work, my natural inclination towards leadership enables me to confidently take charge and effectively manage people.

 When I'm not immersing myself in data analysis — you can often find me either clicking pictures, writing micro tales, poems or reading.
 I also invest time in enhancing my knowledge of personal finance and the stock market, and I love exploring new places.